sofia-llacer-caro/graph-analyzer/README.md

 ### Ex1.c: Graph Connectedness

 This program evaluates whether the graph is connected or not connected.
-The output is 1 for a connected graph and 0 for a disconnected graph.
+The output is 1 for a connected graph and 0 for a non-connected graph.

 ### Ex2.c: Number of Connected Components